linode/developers/README.md

 This uses Vagrant and VirtualBox to install docsmith on a virtual machine.

+*Note: LiveReload doesn't work with the Vagrant option.
+You can run docsmith locally if you want your changes to appear automatically without refreshing the page.*

 ## Prerequisites

 Install git, VirtualBox, and Vagrant.
 Example for Debian/Ubuntu: